What day and time are driving tests released each week?

 So start checking from 6am on a Monday if you want to grab a slot within the following 24-week period.

-SIGN-UP FOR FREE UPDATES ON DRIVING TESTS AND MOTORING NEW
+FREE UPDATES ON DRIVING TESTS AND OTHER MOTORING NEWS

 * indicates required